cpmcdona/cpmcdona.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Environmental Engineering in the [Department of Civil and Environmental Engineering](https://www.mtu.edu/cee)at[Michigan Technological University](https://www.mtu.edu).
+I am an Assistant Professor of Environmental Engineering in the [Department of Civil and Environmental Engineering](https://www.mtu.edu/cee) at [Michigan Technological University](https://www.mtu.edu).
 My focus area is water quality in natural systems, and I work at the intersection of limnology, biogeochemistry, and watershed science. (...)

-%%Heading 1
-%%======
-%%Text

 Background and history
 ------